-The formal consultation requirements are significant compared to the informal process between the AER and DNSPs currently in place.27 This is because in the formal process decisions must be publicly documented which requires resources in terms of preparing appropriate materials to be published, setting out reasons for decision making and responding to any submissions received.28 In addition, a formal consultation process has participation costs for DNSPs which may or may not exceed the costs of engaging with the AER for approval, for example, the preparation of public submissions.
+The formal consultation requirements are significant compared to the informal process between the AER and DNSPs currently in place.
+This is because in the formal process decisions must be publicly documented which requires resources in terms of preparing appropriate materials to be published, setting out reasons for decision making and responding to any submissions received.
+In addition, a formal consultation process has participation costs for DNSPs which may or may not exceed the costs of engaging with the AER for approval, for example, the preparation of public submissions.

-5.4 Draft conclusion
+5.4 Final determination

-The aim of the Rule Proponent's request is to improve the regulatory framework to enable more efficient negotiated service prices.
+The aim of the rule proponent's request is to improve the regulatory framework to enable more efficient negotiated service prices.
 The Commission does not agree that there is a problem with the existing approach to stakeholder engagement with the cost allocation method.
-The current approach which requires consultation at the guidelines stage appropriately balances stakeholder engage, regulatory oversight and the DNSP having ownership of its cost allocation method.
+The current approach which requires consultation at the guidelines stage appropriately balances stakeholder engagement, regulatory oversight and the DNSP having ownership of its cost allocation method.
+This view is shared by the AER.